Skip to content

 • Simplicity: Makes configurations easier to read and manage.

-• Dynamic Generation: Use a single default block to easily generate more than a single DAG.
+• Dynamic Generation: Use a single default block to generate more than a single DAG easily.

 Specifying default_args in the default block

-Using a default block in a YAML file allows for those key-value pairs to be applied to each DAG that is defined in that same file.
+Using a default block in a YAML file allows for those key-value pairs to apply to each DAG defined in that same file.
 One of the most common examples is using a default block to specify default_args for each DAG defined in that file.
-These arguments are automatically inherited by every DAG defined in the file.
+Every DAG defined in the file inherits these arguments.
 Below is an example of this.

 Usage of default block for default_args in YAML